How a Metal Building Kit— and a Little Spinach— Save the Day

 So, how did Popeye save the day and defeat the tiny terrorists?

 By gulping down a can of spinach, shifting into high gear, and rebuilding from the ground up— with steel.

 Cartoons aside, termites are no laughing matter.

 Termites typically cause more damage in the U.S. each year than fires, floods, and tornadoes combined.
-Over $5 billion is spent annually in the U.S. for termite control and repairs.
+In fact, Americans shell out $5 billion annually for termite control and repairs.

-One former wood builder in Hawaii once jokingly told me that by the time he finished the top step of a staircase he was building, termites had already eaten away the two bottom steps.
-(That’s exactly why he had switched to metal buildings.)
+One former wood builder in Hawaii once jokingly claimed that by the time he finished the top step of a wooden staircase, the termites had already eaten away the two bottom steps.
+In fact, that is exactly why he switched to prefab steel buildings.

 A RHINO Metal Building Kit is “Strong to the Finish”